How Long Can the Bull Market Keep Charging?

-There are many theories about the origin of these two longstanding symbols of the stock market – with references to the terms dating all the way back to the early 1700s in England.
-Research from POV summarizes the most widely accepted explanations, plus a few interesting tidbits about the history.
+There are many theories about the origin of the “bears” and the “bulls” as longstanding symbols of the stock market, with references to the terms dating all the way back to the early 1700s in England.
+Research from POV summarizes the most widely accepted explanations, plus a few interesting tidbits on the history.

 Most people believe the finance-related use of the term “bear” came first, in reference to bearskin traders who would buy from trappers and sell the skins before actually receiving them.
 The traders hoped for the skins to decline in value after they sold them for a bigger profit on each transaction.

 The origin of the term “bull” is less clear, though most believe it likely came about to represent an opposing force to the bear.
 In the early 18th century, the baiting of bulls and bears was a common form of entertainment as spectators would watch how the animals would respond when provoked.
 In the 1850s, during the Gold Rush era in California, miners would pit bears against bulls.

 In terms of their fighting styles, a bear lumbers and swipes its paws downward while a bull is aggressive and drives its horns upward.

 And thus the two terms came to represent the two opposing stock market investing philosophies.
 A bull -- or someone who is “bullish” -- is an investor who purchases stocks in anticipation of a rise in prices and thus higher future worth of their holdings.